Philadelphia Health Department warning about possible Hepatitis A exposure at ShopRite

-The individual worked while infected at the ShopRite located at 6301 Oxford Street from January 4 to January 21.
+The individual worked while infected at the ShopRite located at 6301 Oxford Avenue from January 4 to January 21.

 PHILADELPHIA (WPVI) -- The Philadelphia Department of Public Health is warning residents about a potential Hepatitis A exposure.

-The individual worked while infected at the ShopRite located at 6301 Oxford Street from January 4 to January 21.
+The individual worked while infected at the ShopRite located at 6301 Oxford Avenue from January 4 to January 21.

 Officials recommend that people who handled raw beef or pork or ate undercooked beef or pork during that time receive a Hepatitis A vaccine.